Unified Framework for Identity and Imagined Action Recognition from EEG patterns: Related works

-Parallel to the research within application-agnostic representations, a branch of scientific literature focused on the development of application-specific representations, such as those aimed at biometric identification.
-Fraschini et al.~\cite{fraschini2014eeg} presented a phase-synchronization approach aimed at recognizing and exploiting personal distinctive brain network organization.
-The authors band-pass-filtered the subjects EEG signals, and estimated functional connectivity using the Phase Lag Index.
-They then reconstructed a weighted network based on the resulting connectivity matrix, and subsequently computed the nodal eigenvector centrality, which was used to assign a level of importance of different neural regions.
-According to their findings, resting-state functional brain network topology appears to provide better discriminative power than using only a measure of functional connectivity.
-Thomas and Vinos~\cite{thomas2018eeg} proposed a simple yet effective authentication technique based on cross-correlation values of Power Spectral Density (PSD) features of gamma band (30–50 Hz), showing its superior performance when compared to delta, theta, alpha and beta bands of the signals.
-La Rocca et al.~\cite{la2014human} argued that traditional features, such as power spectrum estimation, which characterize the activity of single brain regions, ignore possible temporal dependencies between the generated signals.
-Based on the observation that richer features reside in the functional coupling of different brain regions, the authors proposed the fusion of spectral coherence-based connectivity between such regions.
 Subsequently, Yang et al.~\cite{yang2018task} identified a potential problem in using the EEG signals captured during the so-called ``resting phase'', due to the ambiguity of interpretation by the users, leading to uncontrollable heterogeneity in the data.
 Additionally, the authors proposed a novel feature based on wavelet transformation to extract identity-specific information.
 They adopted an experimental protocol aimed at establishing the difference in performance when training and testing using data collected from different tasks.
-In general, it has been proven that proper data representation and encoding is crucial for successful interpretation.
+In general, it has been proven that proper data representation and encoding are crucial for successful interpretation.
 To this extent, we will describe our data preprocessing and representation pipeline in Section~\ref{sec:preproc}, which includes encoding the spatial relationship of the sensor mesh into a three-dimensional matrix.